How To Get Rid Of Pool Algae (Green Pool Water)

 1. Green Pool Algae

 Green algae is the most common form of swimming pool algae as it grows due to a lack of proper sanitisation and filtration alongside a high pH.
 Usually, you’ll see this algae floating in your swimming pool or on the pool walls, potentially causing your entire pool to turn green.
 It’s really easy to brush off and become free floating.
 The good thing about this type of algae is that it’s easy to get rid of.
-It may only show up in little spots in your pool that have poor circulation, in which case a little sanitiser (chlorine), hydrochloric acid or algaecide will do the trick!
-But for an easier time, some algaecide would go a long way!
-And of course, the chemical we trust to do the trick when it comes to pool algae is Water TechniX!
+It may only show up in little spots in your pool that have poor circulation, in which case a little sanitiser (chlorine), hydrochloric acid or algaecide will do the trick.
+But for an easier time, some Water TechniX algaecide would go a long way, plus it's a lot safer than handling acid.

 2. Yellow Pool Algae or Mustard Algae